Silvanosky/SiK/README.markdown

 Please use the GitHub issues link at the top of the [project page](http://github.com/tridge/SiK) to report any problems with, or to make suggestions about SiK.
 I encourage you to fork the project and make whatever use you may of it.

+## AES Branch
+With the use of magical kittens there is a sub folder inside the radio project 'AES'.
+The magic comes from the ability to selectively compile sub folders depending on the cpu compiling to.
+Thus not having to worry about messy ifdefs and the like for files in the AES folder when compiling with a unsupported CPU

 ## What does SiK mean?

 It should really be Sik, since 'K' is the SI abbreviation for Kelvin, and what I meant was 'k', i.e. 1000.
 Someday I might change it.